UBC-DSCI/jupyterdays/jupyterdays/sessions/austin-colclough/md2canvas.md

 * [An EOSC 340 quiz](midterm_sample/quiz2_2019t1.md)

-* What I want
+* What I want:

   - single source of truth (one document provides questions/answers with explanations)
   - quizzes stay on github (private repo if needed), canvas is read-only
+  - metadata can be added to build quiz database

-### The canvas restful api
+### The canvas REST api

 * [Representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)